Gender Studies Minor

 Minor coordinator.
 Professor Katie Gentile, Department of Counseling (212.237.8110, email@example.com)

 Additional Information.
 Students who enrolled for the first time at the College in September 2012 or thereafter must complete the minor in the form presented here.
 Students who enrolled prior to that date may choose the form shown here or the earlier version of the minor.
-A copy of the earlier version can be obtained on the College website, at the Office of Undergraduate Studies, or at the Lloyd George Sealy Library.
+A copy of the earlier version can be obtained in the Undergraduate Bulletin 2013-14 on the College website at http://www.jjay.cuny.edu/academics/654.php.

 Credits required.
 18